hexbatch/apple-core/v1/docs/general-api-usage/iterators.md

     previous_page_uri	The URI for the previous page of this list. page	            The current page number.
 Zero-indexed, so the first page is 0. page_size	        How many items are in each page

+The core will also have the fields just for the iterators

+    Property	            Description
+    current_iterator	    iterator for the current page
+    next_page_iterator	    next iterator
+    previous_page_iterator	previous iterator